jstuckatz/janstuckatz/_pages/research_papers.md

 ---

 * **Political Alignment between Firms and Employees: The Role of Asset Specificity**
-  * **Abstract**: In this paper, I investigate the economic sources of individuals’ political preferences.
-When do individual political preferences of people align with those of their employers?
-I theorize that firms and sectors with more specific assets are more bound to their geographic location and less adaptable in the case of averse economic shocks.
-Therefore, employees should show more partisan alignment if they work in firms or sectors with more specific assets.
-However, observing both company and employee political preferences is difficult in practice.
-  First, I match 1,691,790 campaign contribution filings of 85,109 individuals to 874 publicly listed firms and 850 occupations using US campaign finance data between 2003 and 2016 using natural language processing techniques to automatically identify employer names and employee occupations.
-Second, I find that employees in companies with more non-mobile assets  are more aligned.
-Finally, I show that most of the variation in partisan alignment is at the industry level, which goes contrary to new theories emphasizing individual occupation as a source of  political preferences.
+  * **Abstract**: Do individual political preferences of people align with those of their employers?
+I argue that firms with more specific assets are more vulnerable to adverse policy changes.
+Hence, the fate of jobs is tied more closely to the firm and employees are more likely to share political preferences with their employers.
+However, simultaneously observing both company and employee preferences is difficult in practice.
+First, I match 1,691,790 campaign contribution filings of 85,109 individuals to 874 publicly listed firms and 850 occupations using US campaign finance data between 2003 and 2016.
+I accomplish this by employing natural language processing techniques to automatically identify employer names and employee occupations.
+Second, I test my argument and find that employees in companies with more specific assets are more aligned with their employer, holding constant individual occupation.
+Finally, I show that most of the variation in alignment is at the industry level.
+These results highlight the continuing importance of sectoral models for political preferences formation, contrary to a current trend towards occupational models.

 * **Political Uncertainty, FDI, and Trade in intermediate Goods: Evidence From Ukrainian Firms**, with Oleksandr Shepotylo, _under review_